Get in touch

 Pupils are continually encouraged to share their love of books.
 The school promotes a positive reading culture and celebrates the magic of learning through books in a number of ways.
 This includes but is not limited to:

-• Each week our classes visit our library filled with exciting, high quality texts that are constantly being updated and developed to engage, broaden and stimulate pupil’s love of reading, imagination and reading adventures.
+• Each week our classes visit our library filled with exciting, high quality texts that are constantly being updated and developed to engage, broaden and stimulate pupil’s love of reading, imagination and reading adventures

 • Each class creating a reading scrapbook.
 Each child contributes to this during the academic year.
-They create a page to share their favourite book and why they would recommend it before having the opportunity to share this book with their class.
+They create a page to share their favourite book and why they would recommend it before having the opportunity to share this book with their class

 Reading at home

+When parents enrol their child at our school, they enter into a home - school agreement.
+Part of this is that parents will support their child’s reading fluency and comprehension through regular reading at home.
 As recognition for their commitment to reading, each week we run a reading challenge in school.
-In EYFS and KS1, each time the children have read they earn a raffle ticket.
+In EYFS and KS1, each time the children have read, they earn a raffle ticket.
 On Friday, we complete a draw and one child takes home a hot chocolate and teddy plus a book to keep!
 The teddy is then returned to school the following week ready for the next reading assembly.
 In KS2 the children work as a team to each read 3 times or more.
 The class with the highest percentage of readers receive some additional break time and a new book to keep in their class!

 You can see the progression map for our reading books here: Progression Map